ScribblingGeek earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 Shugendō (修験道) is a Japanese syncretic faith that incorporates Mahayana Buddhism, Vajrayana Buddhism, Chinese Taoism, and various Japanese shamanistic beliefs.
 The founder of the faith is widely accepted to be the ascetic En no Ozunu, although little is verifiable about this mysterious mystic.
 It is only said that he lived during the seventh century, that he perfected his supernatural abilities at Mount Katsuragi and the mountains of the Kumano region, and that even the Imperial Court valued his knowledge of herbal medicine.

-Legends about En no Ozunu’s supernatural achievements are plentiful, though.
+On the other hand, legends about En no Ozunu’s supernatural achievements are plentiful.
 For example, the ascetic is said to be served by two Japanese yokai (supernatural creature) named Zenki and Goki.
 The Heian Era compendium Shoyoku Nihongi also described En no Ozunu as capable of commanding natural spirits and ogres, and bounding them when they disobey.

 While heading to China on a pilgrimage, the mystic was even said to have explained the wisdom of the Buddhist Lotus Sutra to 500 tigers while in the Korean Peninsula.